If you’re in need of a list of horror short story publishers, you’ve come to the right place.

 The magazine is currently accepting submissions and they claim to respond with ‘startling rapidity’.
 Short fiction in all genres should range from 1,000 to 10,000 words and can be sent here.
 For more details about the submission policies, check this page.

 Black Static was founded in 1994.
 The online magazine was originally named Third Alternative and later renamed so readers across the United Kingdom could fully recognize it as a horror magazine.
 Black Static specializes in horror, dark fantasy, and fiction.

 The magazine, a member of the elite horror publications in the country, has been praised for its innovative style and bravery.
 Their stories are entertaining yet bold and unafraid.
 Some of Black Static’s writers include Christopher Fowler, Stephen Volk, Lisa Tuttle, and Conrad Williams among others.

 This publisher accepts short horror stories of 10,000 words or less.
 They do not accept work that has previously been published.
-Aspiring contributors can check out the magazine’s submission guidelines on their website.
+Horror story authors can send their submissions to Black Static after reading the submission guidelines here.
+Aspiring contributors can also check out the magazine’s general submission guidelines on their website.